feefee25/feefee25.github.io/README.md

 This website is a game website, which has a bunch of *working* unblocked games on it.

-*Note: I have not created or own any of the games on this site.
+*Note: I have not created or own any of the games on this site. this is an edited clone of msn because its blocked at my school.

 <!--
 **msn-21/msn-21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.